MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 3. **Share relevant details with others who can help investigate issues**.
 To share the details or information provided in the tool with your developers or a technical support person, click **Export to JSON** (as shown in the image above).
 That will enable you to download the results, viewable with a JSON file viewer.

-    If you have selected to use the preview feature to *enable Export to HAR* then the export type will change to _Export HAR_ instead of _Export to JSON_.
+    If you have opted to use the preview feature *enable Export to HAR* then the export type will show as **Export to HAR**.

     ![Network trace](media/pagediag-NetworkTraceHAR.PNG)